Have a question? You can find the answers for the most common questions asked by our customers.

 Yes.
 You must either purchase another policy online, or contact us on +357 240 30337 or by email: to email@example.com.
 But, you must arrange the additional cover before the original policy expires as a gap in cover is not permitted.

-Yes.
-You can work or volunteer in either non manual employment or manual work using hand held tools only and at ground level.
-Check our Adventure Activities listings to see if you’re covered, or email us at email@example.com with details before you buy so we can advise you accordingly.
+Working abroad (inc. volunteer work) – bar / restaurant staff, clerical / office based work or teaching in a classroom.
+No cover for any manual work.
+Check our Adventure Activities listings to see if you’re covered, or email us at firstname.lastname@example.org with details before you buy so we can advise you accordingly.

 Helicopter rescue is available but only if deemed medically necessary by the treating paramedic and if the area is able to accommodate the landing of a helicopter.